 Report of Regents Professional Practice Committee to The Board of Regents

-Your Professional Practice Committee held its scheduled meeting on April 13, 2015.
-All members were present except Regent Josephine Victoria Finn, who was excused.
-Chancellor Merryl H. Tisch, Regent Catherine Collins and Regent Judith Johnson were also present, but did not vote on any case or action.
+Your Professional Practice Committee held its scheduled meeting on April 18, 2016.
+Regent Kathleen M. Cashin, Regent Elizabeth S. Hakanson, and Regent Eileen Mead were also present, but did not vote on any case or action.

 Professional Discipline Cases

-These recommendations are made following the review of 50 cases involving fifteen registered professional nurses, eight licensed practical nurses, four dentists, four pharmacists, three certified public accountants, two licensed practical nurses who are also registered professional nurses, two massage therapists, one certified public accountant professional corporation, one clinical laboratory technologist, one dental hygienist, one licensed clinical social worker, one licensed master social worker, one licensed master social worker who is also a licensed clinical social worker, one pharmacy, one physical therapist, and one veterinarian.
+These recommendations are made following the review of 62 cases involving eight licensed practical nurses, eight pharmacists, seven registered professional nurses, five veterinarians, four dentists, four pharmacies, three certified public accountants, three licensed practical nurses who are also registered professional nurses, two architects, two chiropractors, two licensed clinical social workers, two physical therapists, three veterinary technicians, one audiologist, one certified interior designer, one clinical laboratory technologist, one licensed mental health counselor, one physical therapy PLLC, and one professional engineer.

 Your Committee recommends the following:

-That the application of Alexander Do for the restoration of his license to practice as a pharmacist in New York State be denied.
-[PPC EXS (A) 5]
+That the application of Celestine Amaefule for the restoration of his license to practice as a physician in New York State be denied.
+[PPC EXS (A) 4]

 MOTION FOR ACTION BY FULL BOARD